midtown-ai/glossary/glossary/s.md

 # Sophia Robot

- Sophia is a social humanoid robot developed by the Hong Kong-based company Hanson Robotics.
+ Sophia is a social humanoid robot developed by the Hong Kong-based company [Hanson Robotics].
 Sophia was activated on February 14, 2016, and made its first public appearance in mid-March 2016 at South by Southwest (SXSW) in Austin, Texas, United States.
 Sophia is marketed as a "social robot" that can mimic social behavior and induce feelings of love in humans.

  {% youtube "https://www.youtube.com/watch?v=BhU9hOo5Cuc" %}

  More at:
   * [https://en.wikipedia.org/wiki/Sophia_(robot)](https://en.wikipedia.org/wiki/Sophia_(robot))

- See also [S], [Hanson Robotics Company], [Robot]
+ See also [S], [Robot]

 # Sound Analysis